chiral-carbon/rj722.github.io/_posts/2019-05-26-revolution-and-systems.md

 categories: blog
 ---

-Today, I read the [story of Silk Road][silkroad]: how an idealist named Ross Ulbricht, tired of chasing success the old school way, found his way around the **darkweb** to create an online {% sidenote 'sn-id-darknet' "As a part of the [darkweb][darknet], it was operated as a *Tor* hidden service which protected the
+Today, I read the [story of Silk Road][silkroad]: how the young idealist Ross Ulbricht, tired of chasing success the old school way, found his way around the **darkweb** to create an online {% sidenote 'sn-id-darknet' "As a part of the [darkweb][darknet], it was operated as a *Tor* hidden service which protected the